 The park itself was quiet with not so much activity and visitors.
 However, it was very relaxing doing a walk there in the beautiful nature without too many people around.

-We finished the day with a walk to the nearby Dianchi Lake, the “Pearl of the Plateau” and a trip with a cable car to the Western Hills.
-These hills stretch along the west bank of the lake, creating a lovely view of water, mountain, and sky.
+We finished the day with a walk to the nearby Dianchi Lake, the "Pearl of the Plateau" and a trip with a cable car to the Western Hills These hills stretch along the west bank of the lake, creating a lovely view of water, mountain, and sky.

 As a former train driver and still employee of the German railway – DB Engineering and Consulting, I enjoy always using the train.
 Especially sleeping trains are a really comfortable and reasonable way of transport in China.
 Therefore, we took the night train from Kunming to Dali arriving early morning after a seven-hour trip.
-The train station is located in the new town which required a taxi to bring us to old Dali, several kilometres away.
+The train station is located in the new town which required a taxi to bring us to old Dali, several kilometers away.

 Dali 大理古城 – the historic city

 The taxi driver recommended us a hotel which turned to be out brand new for a very reasonable price of only 100 RMB per night.
 The Dali area was formerly known as Jumie.
 The present old town was organized in the late 14th century under the Hongwu Emperor of the Ming Dynasty.
-Although a little bit tired, I couldn’t wait to see the old town and begged my wife to go for a walk with me.
-After a view minutes we reached the city wall with a nearby monastery.
+Although a little bit tired, I couldn't wait to see the old town and begged my wife to go for a walk with me.
+After a minute's view we reached the city wall with a nearby monastery.
 Luckily we arrived in Dali exactly on the day where local women from the city and surrounding villages having their annual celebration of the monastery.

 Annual Monastery Celebrations

-Everywhere around the monastery people in their colourful traditional dresses could be seen dancing and making music with old Chinese instruments.
+Everywhere around the monastery people in their colorful traditional dresses could be seen dancing and making music with old Chinese instruments.
 The monastery itself was covered in big clouds of smoke which burned in the eyes.
 The some was caused by women putting paper in fireplaces and lighting smoke sticks to thank for the past and for good luck in the coming year.
 In a corner of the monastery one man was blowing a traditional trumpet.
 From time to time a small orchestra of about 10 people started playing the typical Tibetan music with mainly percussions and catcall flute sounds.
 Slightly tired and overwhelmed of the scene, it took some time until I could dive fully into the crowd to see with the lens of my camera.

 The whole city Dali was occupied by mostly elderly women and men singing and dancing anywhere where enough space was available.

-As very common in China at touristic locations, the main road was crowded and full of shops offering souvenirs and food.
-However, the number of people was still much less compared to the masses traveling during the national holidays.
+As very common in China at touristic locations, the main road was crowded and full of shops offering souvenirs and food However, the number of people was still much less compared to the masses traveling during the national holidays.
 It is highly recommended to travel in China outside the national public holidays.
 During the holidays it feels that whole China is traveling and everything is overcrowded.
-This has also an impact on the prices for transport and accommodation.
+This also has an impact on the prices for transport and accommodation.